pipelight/doc.pipelight/helpers/docker/types.md

 ...
   // return commands to create container and run it create(): string[];
-  // return commands to backup volume restart(): string[];
+  // return commands to restart existing container restart(): string[];
   // return commands to stop container and remove it remove(): string[];